Guidance on protecting yourself and others from Covid-19 in North Yorkshire.

 - consider limiting close contact with other people

-- keep making space between ourselves and others to reduce the risk of getting Covid
+- keep making space between ourselves and others to reduce the risk of getting Covid-19

 - wash your hands with soap and water often – do this for at least 20 seconds.
 Use hand sanitiser gel if soap and water are not available

-- some people may be more vulnerable to Covid or less confident of being outside now restrictions have been lifted.
+- some people may be more vulnerable to Covid-19 or less confident of being outside.
 Be considerate and make space

 - cover your mouth and nose with a tissue or your sleeve (not your hands) when you cough or sneeze, put used tissues in the bin immediately and wash your hands afterwards

-- keep checking in with the NHS Test and Trace app so people can be alerted to possible cases and help stop the spread
+- keep using the NHS Test and Trace app to check into businesses so people can be alerted to possible cases and help stop the spread

 - do not touch your eyes, nose or mouth if your hands are not clean